sandeepraju/sulley/README.md

 ![James P. Sullivan from Monsters, Inc.](http://i.imgur.com/KvSWLHo.png)

 With Sulley, you can build SMS bots in just a few lines of code.
-Sulley is powered by Twilio & Plivo, Sulley requires very minimal configuration and code to bring your SMS bot to life!
+Sulley is powered by Twilio & Plivo.
+It requires very minimal configuration and code to bring your SMS bot to life!

 This project is inspired from Shuai Lin's [slackbot](https://github.com/lins05/slackbot).